 Epworth endoscopy provides easy access to a colonoscopy and gastroscopy performed by specialists using the latest technology, with all specialists and anaesthetist fees covered for patients with eligible health cover.

 Bowel cancer screening - early detection can save your life

 Treatment can cure around 90% of bowel cancer cases if identified early.
 Unfortunately, diagnosis is often at a later stage because there can be an absence of symptoms in the early stages.
-We encourage our patients who are over the age of 50 to arrange for a free bowel cancer screening using a faecal occult blood test (FOBT).
+We encourage our patients who are aged or over to arrange for a free bowel cancer screening using a faecal occult blood test (FOBT).
 A FOBT looks for small amounts of blood in a stool sample which is a possible sign of early bowel cancer.

 Bowel cancer diagnostics